shwetapai/Predicting-Success-of-a-Kickstarter-Campaign-based-on-its-campaign-description/README.md

-# Project5 :**Predicting Success of a Kickstarter Campaign bsed on its campaign description**
+# Project5 :**Predicting Success of a Kickstarter Campaign based on its campaign description**

 ## **Motivation**